 - Vitamins A, B2, B6, C, E, K

 Furthermore, cabbage vegetables are known to protect against cardiovascular disease due to glucosinolates (Zhang et al. 201132).

-While cabbage and kohlrabi take the silver medal with about 109 mg of glucosinolates, Brussel sprouts crown themselves the winner with a staggering 247 mg per 100 g (Sun et al. 201733).
+While cabbage and kohlrabi take the silver medal with about 109 mg of glucosinolates, Brussels sprouts crown themselves with a staggering 247 mg per 100 g (Sun et al. 201733).

-Accordingly, studies have shown that they can help prevent cell damage and cancer (Neale et al. 201735).
+Accordingly, studies have shown they can help prevent cell damage and cancer (Neale et al. 201735).

 They can also improve metabolism and help with weight loss, provided you do not binge on them.